Marty Hornstein

-Martin "Marty" Hornstein (September 11, 1937 – December 19, 2013) was an American production manager, producer and second unit director/assistant director.
+Martin Hornstein (September 11, 1937 – December 19, 2013) was an American production manager, producer and second unit director/assistant director.
 He served from 1976—1983 on the faculty at the American Film Institute.
 Hornstein was senior vice president of production for Kings Road Entertainment.
 He died in 2013, aged 76.

 Filmography

 He was producer for all films unless otherwise noted.